singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #567.
 16.17   Start  from  the  beginning of the  array.
 As that subsequence gets larger,  it stays  as the best subsequence.
 Once it becomes negative, though, it's useless.
 - #568.
 17.16   Iterative solution: If you take appointment i, you will never take appointment i +  1, but you will always take appointment i +   2 or i +   3.
 - #569.
 17.26   Solution 2: Building off the earlier hint, we can ask what defines the list of documents with some similarity to a document like {13, 16,  21,  3}.
 What attributes does that list have?
 How would we gather all documents like that?
 - #570.
-16.22   Option #2: Observe that nothing in the problem stipulates that the label for the coor­ dinates must remain the same.
-Can you move the ant and all cells into positive coordi­ nates?
+16.22   Option #2: Observe that nothing in the problem stipulates that the label for the coordinates must remain the same.
+Can you move the ant and all cells into positive coordinates?
 In other words, what would happen if, whenever you needed to grow the array in a negative direction, you relabeled all the indices such that they were still positive?
 - #571.
-16.21   You are looking for values a and b wheresumA  -  a  + b  = sumB  -  b  +  a.
+16.21   You are looking for values a and b where sumA  -  a  + b  = sumB  -  b  +  a.
 Do the math to work out what this means for a and b's values.
 - #572.
 16.9    Approach these one by one, starting with subtraction.
 Once you've completed one function, you can use it to implement the others.
 - #573.
 17.6    Start with a brute force solution.
 - #574.
 16.23   Start with a brute force solution.
-How many times does it call rands() in the worst case?
+How many times does it call rand5() in the worst case?
 - #575.
 17.20   Another way to think about this is: Can you maintain the bottom half of elements and the top half of elements?
 - #576.
 16.10   Solution 3: Be careful with the little details in this problem.
 Does your algorithm/code handle a person who dies in the same year that they are born?
 This person should be counted as one person in the population count.
 - #577.
 17.26   Solution 2: The list of documents similar to {13, 16, 21, 3} includes all documents with a 13, 16, 21, and 3.
 How can we efficiently find this list?
 Remember that we'll be doing this for many documents, so some precomputing can make sense.
 - #578.
 17.16   Iterative solution: Use an example and work backwards.
-You can easily find the optimal solution for the subarrays {rJ, {rn_1,   rn}, {rn_2,   •••, rJ.
-How would you use those to quickly find the optimal solution for {rn-3'   ••• ,  r"}?
+You can easily find the optimal solution for the subarrays {rₙ}, {rₙ₋₁, rₙ}, {rₙ₋₂,   •••, rₙ}.
+How would you use those to quickly find the optimal solution for {rₙ₋₃,••• ,  rₙ}?
 - #579.
-17.2    Suppose you had a methodshuffle that worked on decks up to n   -   1 elements.
-Could you use this method to implement a newshuffle method that works on decks up to n elements?
+17.2    Suppose you had a method shuffle that worked on decks up to n   -   1 elements.
+Could you use this method to implement a new shuffle method that works on decks up to n elements?
 - #580.
 17.22   Create a mapping from a wildcard form (like b_ll) to all words in that form.
 Then, when you want to find all words that are one edit away from bill, you can look up _ill, b_ll, bi_l, and bil_ in the mapping.
 - #581.
-17.24   The sum ofjust D will be sum(A&B&C&D) - sum(A&B)  - sum(A&C)  + sum(A).
+17.24   The sum of just D will be sum(A&B&C&D) - sum(A&B)  - sum(A&C)  + sum(A).
 - #582.
 17.17   Can you use a trie?
 - #583.
 16.21   If we do the math, we are looking for a pair of values such that a   -   b  =   (sumA   - sumB)   / 2.
 The problem then reduces to looking for a pair of values with a particular difference.
 - #584.
 17.26   Solution 2: Try building a hash table from each word to the documents that contain this word.
 This will allow us to easily find all documents with some similarity to {13, 16, 21, 3}.
 - #585.
 16.5    How does a zero get into the result of n l?
 What does it mean?
 - #586.
-17.7    If each name  maps to a list of its alternate spellings, you might  have to update a lot of lists when  you set XandY as synonyms.
-If Xis a synonym  of{A,   B,    C}, andY  is a synonym of{D,   E,   F}then you would need  to add{Y, D,    E,   F}toA's synonym list, B's synonym list, C's synonym list, and X's synonym list.
-Ditto for{Y,  D,    E,    F}.
+17.7    If each name  maps to a list of its alternate spellings, you might  have to update a lot of lists when  you set X and Y as synonyms.
+If X is a synonym  of {A, B, C}, and Y is a synonym of{D,   E,   F}then you would need  to add {Y, D, E, F} to A's synonym list, B's synonym list, C's synonym list, and X's synonym list.
+Ditto for {Y, D, E, F}.
 Can we make this faster?
 - #587.
 17.16   Iterative solution: If you take an appointment, you can't take the next appointment, but you can take anything after that.
-Therefore, optimal(ri' •••,  rn)   =  max (ri   + optimal(r1+2,    ••• ,  rJ, optimal(r1+1,    ••• ,  rJ).You can solve this itera­ tivelyby working backwards. #588.
+Therefore, optimal(r₁, ..., rₙ)   =  max (r₁ + optimal(r₁₊₂, ... , rₙ), optimal(r₁₊₁, ..., rₙ)).
+You can solve this iteratively by working backwards. #588.
 16.8    Have  you  considered negative  numbers?
 Does  your  solution  work  for  values  like 100,030,000?
 - #589.
 17.15   When  you get  recursive  algorithms that  are  very inefficient try looking  for repeated subproblems.
 - #590.
 17.19   Part 1: If you have to find the missing number in O(1) space and O(N) time, then  you can do a only constant number of passes  through the array and  can store only a few variables.
 - #591.
 17.9    Look at the list of all values for 3ᵃ * 5ᵇ * 7ᶜ.
 Observe that each value in the list will be 3\*(some previous value).
 5\*(some previous value), or 7\*(some previous value).
 - #592.
 16.21   A brute  force solution  is to just  look through all pairs of values to find one  with the right difference.
-This will probably  look like an outer loop throughA with an inner loop through B. For each value, compute the difference and compare it to what we're looking for.
+This will probably  look like an outer loop through A with an inner loop through B. For each value, compute the difference and compare it to what we're looking for.
 Can we be more specific here, though?
 Given a value in A and a target  difference, do we know the exact value of the element within B we're looking for?
 - #593.
 17.14   What about using a heap  or tree of some sort?
 - #594.
 16.17   If we tracked the running sum, we should reset it as soon as the subsequence becomes negative.
 We would never add a negative sequence to the beginning or end of another subsequence.
 - #595    17.24   With precomputation, you should be able to get a runtime of O(N⁴).
 Can you make this even faster?